imransilvake/scss-framework/documentation/guide.md

 ## Container
-Bootstrap requires a containing element to wrap site contents and house our grid system.
+We need a containing element to wrap site contents and house our grid system.
 Containers are nestable.

 ```
 widescreen			1200 - 30	=	1170px